verrazzano/verrazzano/examples/springboot-app/README.md

 Install Verrazzano following the [installation instructions](../../README.md).

-  The Spring Boot example application model and binding files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/springboot-app`, where `VERRAZZANO_HOME` is the root of the Verrazzano project.
+  The Spring Boot example application deployment artifacts are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/springboot-app`, where `VERRAZZANO_HOME` is the root of the Verrazzano project.

    **NOTE:** All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/springboot-app`.